Thank you for subscribing

 You can’t flush dishcloths and sponges down the toilet as they are made to retain their strength when wet and will expand when flushed.
 If a dishcloth or sponge does get flushed down the toilet, it’s important to call a plumber immediately.
 Unless a sponge is so small that it can easily get through toilet pipes, it will get stuck.
 This will mean the toilet could flush sluggishly, clog or possibly overflow.

-7. Ear cleaners and cotton pads
+7. Cotton tips, cotton balls and cotton pads

 Person cleaning outside of toilet with a sponge